Back to blog

 1. Physical Presence (Day-Counting)

 The simplest system.
-Spend X days in the country, you're a resident.
+Crossing the day threshold triggers residency.
 Most countries in continental Europe, Southeast Asia, the Middle East, and Latin America use some version of this.
-The threshold is usually 183 days but can vary.
+The threshold is typically 183 days but varies.

 Examples: UAE (183 days for tax certificate), Thailand (180 days), Spain (183 days), Germany (183 days, plus the "habitual abode" test), Singapore (183 days).